top of page

 My favorite quote to live by is ...
 Never look back and think, I could have eaten this!

-My favorite place to be on a Saturday night is ... home alone, tacos, ice cream floats, something interesting on the telly (zapping channels like in the 90s, no streaming services here).
+My favorite place to be on a Saturday night is ... home alone, tacos or pizza, ice cream with extra dollop cream or spray whip, something interesting on the telly (zapping channels like in the 90s, no streaming services here).

 My favorite thing to do on a Sunday arvo ...
 I try to get all my shopping done on Saturday, so Sunday is just for browsing the market, walking around the city taking pictures of things I haven't noticed before, if it's a nice day and everyone is out and about, I like that special atmosphere, that feeling of all is right in the world, no fighting, no stress, everyone just having a good time, enjoying food or just a coffee.